resolutio-ai/resolutio-ai/README.md

 **[Image Verification](https://github.com/resolutio-ai/resolutio-ai/tree/main/components/imageVerification)**

 Millions of art gets minted as NFTs without artist consent or gets duplicated into fake NFTs.
 Sheer volume of such cases make it difficult for people to keep track of stolen art/NFTs.
-By using the *AI Powered ?? * Image Verification solution on our platform, you can verify whether your art has been stolen/duplicated.
+By using the **AI-powered Image** Verification solution on our platform, you can verify whether your art has been stolen/duplicated.

 If you find duplicate or unauthorised NFTs, you may choose to invalidate it through our decentralised dispute resolution mechanism.
 First you must identify the fake NFT Asset IDs.
 Thereafter, on clicking the fake ID’s, you will be taken to the dispute resolution page, where you will be asked to ‘initiate’ our NFT Community based dispute resolution process.